 Turning up dehydrated puts added pressure on your body to supply muscles with nutrients and oxygen, meaning your heart needs to work much harder to meet that demand resulting in premature fatigue.

-There’s a very easy way to determine how hydrated you are by checking your urine.
+A very easy way to determine how hydrated you are is by checking your urine.

-Colour, volume, and smell are good indicators of hydration status – dark color, small amounts, and strong smells can all signal dehydration.
+Colour, volume, and smell are good indicators of hydration status – dark colour, small amounts, and strong smells can all signal dehydration.

 Monitoring hydration status should be a key part of your training!
-See the urine color chart to manage your hydration practices.
+See the urine colour chart to manage your hydration practices.

 During exercise, you should attempt to replace some of the water lost through sweat, but this should never be done at the expense of gastrointestinal (GI) discomfort.

-Therefore it’s very unlikely that you’ll be able to consume similar amounts to that lost during exercise, as this can be at rates of anything between 1-2.5 liters per hour!!
+Therefore it’s very unlikely that you’ll be able to consume similar amounts to that lost during exercise, as this can be at rates of anything between 1-2.5 litres per hour!!
 (See below).

-You’re better off drinking to thirst during training, and with regular hydration monitoring strategies, you can estimate your body’s sweat rate during such exercise and transfer appropriate drinking habits into a competition.
+You’re better off drinking to thirst during training.
+With regular hydration monitoring strategies, you can estimate your body’s sweat rate during such exercise and transfer appropriate drinking habits into a competition.

 What About Sports Drinks?